|Nutritional Guidelines (per serving)|

-While Gordon's is a good everyday gin, we have plenty of better options to choose from.
+While Gordon's is a good everyday gin, there are plenty of better options to choose from today.
 Many people prefer Tanqueray or Beefeater, though some like Plymouth.
 Pretty much any top-shelf London dry gin will make a nice Vesper.

 As mentioned, the vodka Bond would have likely drank (had he not been a fictional character, of course) would have been 100 proof.
 These are not the easiest bottles to find, though brands like Absolut, New Amsterdam, and Svedka are available.
 If you want an upgrade, don't worry about the strength and pour your favorite premium vodka.

 Finally, Bond's glassware of choice for the Vesper is a deep Champagne goblet.
 Many of the cocktail glasses used back in Fleming's time would have held only 3 ounces and, when shaken, the Vesper tops off at almost 5 ounces.